Key Takeaways

 Discovered Through Mathematics

-Neptune's discovery in 1846 represents one of the greatest triumphs of mathematical astronomy.
+Neptune's discovery in 1846 is one of the great moments in mathematical astronomy.
 When astronomers observed Uranus, they noticed its orbit didn't match their predictions.
 Something was pulling on Uranus, causing deviations in its path through space.

-Two mathematicians working independently - John Couch Adams in England and Urbain Le Verrier in France - used Newton's laws of gravitation to calculate where this unknown planet must be.
+Two mathematicians working independently — John Couch Adams in England and Urbain Le Verrier in France — used Newton's laws of gravitation to calculate where this unknown planet must be.
 Le Verrier sent his calculations to Johann Galle at the Berlin Observatory, who found Neptune on his first night of searching, within just one degree of the predicted position.
-This remarkable achievement demonstrated the power of mathematical prediction and our understanding of celestial mechanics.
+This demonstrated just how precisely Newton's laws of gravity could be applied — and doubled the confirmed extent of the solar system.

 The Strongest Winds in the Solar System